LIHEAP Negotiations With Non-regulated Fuel Vendors

 Margin Over Rack or Fixed Margin Programs

-Since the winter of 1991, Massachusetts has had a statewide "Margin Over Rack" ( MOR) program that pays oil dealers the lesser of either a set margin per gallon or their regular retail price on the date of oil delivery.
-From 1991 through 2000, the margin was 25 cents per gallon; in 2000 the state raised it to 28.5 cents per gallon, for 2008-09 and 2009-10 it was 40 cents per gallon.
-Vendors had requested the higher margins due to their increased operating costs.
-While the higher margin results in less savings per gallon, the state is still pleased with the overall savings the MOR has generated.
+Since the winter of 1991, Massachusetts has had a statewide "Margin Over Rack" (MOR) program that pays oil dealers the lesser of either a set margin per gallon or their regular retail price on the date of oil delivery.
+From 1991 through 2000, the margin was 25 cents per gallon; in 2000 the state raised it to 28.5 cents per gallon.
+For 2008-09 and 2009-13 the margin was 40 cents per gallon and for 2015 the margin rose to 50 cents per gallon.
+Vendors requested the higher margins due to their increased operating costs.
 Unlike the competitive bid program where only a few dealers could participate, the MOR program allows all oil vendors to participate.

-Savings, which normally average about 10 cents per gallon during the winter months, have fluctuated over the years from less than $1.5 million in the late 1990’s to a record $4.6 million in 2001.
-For 2007, the state reported about $4 million in savings.
+Savings, which normally average about 10 cents per gallon during the winter months, have fluctuated over the years from less than $1.5 million in the late 1990's to a record $8.3 million in 2009.
+For 2014, the state reported over $2.2 million in savings for 53,584 households.

 The MOR concept is based on the fact that oil vendors base their per gallon retail price on a margin added to their terminal or "rack" price.
 Each vendor's margin is different due to variances in operating costs associated with delivery of the product.